ronheywood/PiTrac/Documentation/Raspberry Pi Setup and Configuration.md

     4. ninja \-C build       (add \-j 2 if compiling in 4GB or less)
     5. TBD \- Github doesn’t seem to preserve the runnability (-x) status of the scripots, so we have to do this manually
        1. chmod 755 CameraTools/\*.sh RunScripts/\*.sh
+27. Setup the golf\_sim\_config.json configuration file
+    1. The PiTrac configuration file has over a hundred parameters.
+However, to get started, the main parameters to change are just those associated with the IP addresses for the two Raspberry Pi’s.
+For example, PiTrac needs to know the IP address of the Pi that will be hosting the ActiveMQ inter-process communication (IPC) system.
+Accordingly, make sure the following IP addresses are correct:
+       1.
-26. Setup the PiTrac-specific code package for the PiTrac GUI on the Tomee server
+28. Setup the PiTrac-specific code package for the PiTrac GUI on the Tomee server
     1. cd \~
-    2. mkdir WebAppDev
+    2. mkdir WebAppDev    ← this will be where you build the web-based PiTrac GUI
     3. cd WebAppDev
     4. vi refresh\_from\_dev.sh     (a new file) and put this in it:
        1. \# After running this script, then do a "mvn package" to compile and then